Minecraft Gamerules Guide - All Game Rules Explained

 Two parameters adjust the waiting time in Nether portals:

-| Rule | Initial Setting | Affected |
+| Rule | Initial setting | Affected |

 |---|---|---|

-playersNetherPortalCreativeDelay | 1 | Creative players (almost instant) |
+playersNetherPortalCreativeDelay | 1 | Creative players (almost instantaneous) |

 playersNetherPortalDefaultDelay | 80 | Survival/adventure players (4 seconds) |